GloverDonovan/webdev-bootcamp/guide/development_process.rst

-While the details vary, there is a general framework for the development process at Mozilla which describes how a change goes from an idea in someone's head to deployed code on a production webserver.
+While the details vary, there is a general framework for the development process at Mozilla which describes how a change goes from an idea in someone's head to deployed code on a production web server.
 This document attempts to describe that process.

 Filing a Bug